nus-tic4002-AY2021S2/tp2/docs/UserGuide.md

 * A red exclamation icon will appear with a "Call Today!" message when the last day of the follow-up date is the same as today.
 * You can stop the follow-up by setting it to 0.
+* The follow up days must be between 0 to 365;

 Examples: